 Indulgences have a controversial place in the history of the Catholic Church.
 The buying and selling of indulgences is what helped to launch the Reformation.

 Indulgences began in about the ninth century A.D. as a means to substitute a set of tasks for a difficult to fulfill penance.
 Since the time of the early Church, penance for sins was usually long, difficult, and severe.
 Someone might do penance for years.
 So sometimes praying a particular prayer or performing an act of piety could substitute for a penance altogether or take some time off the assigned penance.
-This type of practice expanded to other penances and created a sort of Church currency by which people could exchange a difficult penance for a calculated number of prayers or alms.
+This type of practice created a sort of Church currency by which people could exchange a difficult penance for a calculated number of prayers or alms.
 Indulgences showed the mercy of God, exercised through the authority of the Church.

 During the Crusades under Pope Urban II (1088-1099) Christians who could not participate in the Crusades personally could do so vicariously by almsgiving.
 Those who personally took part received a plenary indulgence upon death.

 In 1343 Pope Clement VI officially sanctioned the view that Christ had left the Church a treasury of satisfactions that Church officials could dispense (an indulgence) for the remission of the temporal punishment due to sin.
 By this point indulgences usually were associated with time in Purgatory rather than public penance on earth.
-One obtained an indulgence, usually granted by the Pope, by performing some good work, often a donation of money.
-Official doctrine always required internal repentance by the recipient, even if it was not the common practice.
+One obtained an indulgence, usually granted by the Pope, by performing some good work, sometimes a donation of money.
+Official doctrine always required internal repentance by the recipient, even if the practice of donating money was often abused.

 Pope Paul VI changed the norms around indulgences by seeking to eliminate the commercial aspect they had acquired over the centuries.
-Treasury of satisfactions was changed to a treasury of merits.
+He described it as a treasury of merits.
 Indulgences are now designed to spur Christians to spiritual tasks such as devotion, penance, and charity.